Jurassic Countdown

 Seven o’clock in the morning and the whole bedroom was filled with bright sunshine.
 Jayne pulled back the curtains.
 The sky was alight with the red glow of the morning sunrise.
 She reached for her camera.
 This would be the first photo on the first morning of her holiday in Dorset.

 A startled gull rose from the beach, shifting the thick line of pebbles.
 Another followed.
 Jayne watched their flight across the bay.
 She focussed the camera for the shot - two gulls caught in a golden beam of light that stretched across the calm waters of Weymouth bay.
-But something else was framed in the picture.
-A long neck stretched skywards, arching and curving above the water.

 “What are you taking a photo of?”
 Jayne’s brother, Tom, called from his bunk bed.
 “What’s out in the bay?”